zhw2590582/ArtPlayer/README.md

 <script src="path/to/artplayer.js"></script>
 ```

-Expose the global variable to `window.Artplayer`.
+Will expose the global variable to `window.Artplayer`.

 ## Usage